AmpliconSuite/AmpliconClassifier/README.md

 - `--exclude_bed`: Provide a bed file of regions to ignore during classification.
 Useful for separating linked amplicons or augmenting low-complexity annotations.
 - `--no_LC_filter`: Set this to turn off filtering low-complexity & poor mappability genome region paths & cycles.
 - `--no_LC_filter`: Set this to turn off filtering low-complexity & poor mappability genome region paths & cycles.
-- `"--filter_similar`: Only use if all samples are of independent origins (not replicates and not multi-region biopsies).
+- `--filter_similar`: Only use if all samples are of independent origins (not replicates and not multi-region biopsies).
 Permits filtering of false-positive amps arising in multiple independent samples based on similarity calculation.

 ### 5. Other utilities: